 until the next day, after the sedative has completely worn off.
 You will be asked

-start eating and drinking again.
+start eating and drinking again before your discharge.
 A preliminary report will be made available as

 soon as the test is completed.

 What are the risks?

 In very rare instances, injury to the food pipe may occur and every care is undertaken